Telephone

 • Plan, Do, Study, Act (Deming Cycle)

-• Plan – Develop a plan for improving quality at a process and predict the results
+• Plan – Develop a plan for improving quality of a process and predict the results.

 • Do – Execute the plan, first on a small scale.